cthing/meazure/README.md

     - Use the [Conan C/C++ Package Manager](https://conan.io/) for library dependencies (e.g. Boost)
     - Migrate to [Xerces C++ XML parser and validator](https://xerces.apache.org/xerces-c/) from old expat and homegrown validator
+    - Migrate to a central XML writer class for writing the profile and position log files

 ### Changes 3.0.1 to 3.0.2